 Certain foods such as cereals are fortified with vitamin C, which means that they have vitamin C added to them.
 Vitamin C is also found in fresh milk, fish and offal such as liver and kidney.

-Around 90% of vitamin C in the human diet is from fruit and vegetables.
-Cooking fruit and vegetables reduces their vitamin C content by around 30-40%.
+Most vitamin C in the human diet is from fruit and vegetables.
+Cooking fruit and vegetables reduces their vitamin C content by around a third.

 The recommended daily intake of vitamin C in the diet depends on your age and sex.
-Pregnant and breast-feeding women also need higher amounts of vitamin C in their diet.
+Recommendations may vary in different countries.
+Pregnant and breastfeeding women also need higher amounts of vitamin C in their diet.

 - Children aged 1-10 years need 30 mg of vitamin C per day.